EU to sign joint defence pact in show of post-Brexit unity

 Efforts under the pact will be closely coordinated with the U.S.-led NATO alliance to ensure transparency and avoid any redundancies, the German official said.

-One area where NATO and EU officials see common ground is in the need for a military zone for free movement of troops and equipment, loosely based on the EU’s passport-free travel “Schengen” zone.
+One area where NATO and EU officials see common ground is in creating a military zone for free movement of troops and equipment, loosely based on the EU’s passport-free travel “Schengen” zone.

-“I welcome integration to the maximum extent practical.
-We obviously want to avoid duplication and maximise transparency,” U.S. Air Force General Tod Wolters, NATO Allied Air Commander, told Reuters.
+NATO officials had been sceptical about PESCO but now understood it was important for the Europe Union to respond to humanitarian crises and other disasters, particularly in Africa, a region where NATO has no specific responsibilities.